the ART of the POSSIBLE - London SW19

 • 5 times a week, increase by 5 miles/8 km etc

-We find this method better that the traditional 10%.
+We find this method is better than the traditional 10% increase.
 Experience has shown us that it reduces the risk of injury as the body adjusts to the higher distance before the next increase.

-We recommend the following spacing between runs and is applicable for up to 50m/80km a week and keeping an average of up to maximum of 10m/16k per run
+We recommend the following spacing between runs and is suitable for up to 50m/80km a week and keeping an average of 10m/16k per run.

 • 3 runs Sat or Sun + Tue + Thu